johnmarktaylor91/torchlens/README.md

 # model_history[-17] the 17th-to-last layer
 ```

-If you do not wish to save the activations for all layers, you can specify which layers to save with the
+If you do not wish to save the activations for all layers (e.g., to save memory), you can specify which layers to save
+with the
 which_layers argument when calling get_model_activations; you can either indicate layers in the same way
 as indexing them above, or by passing in a desired substring for filtering the layers (e.g., 'conv'
 will pull out all conv layers):